 What rights do workers have?

 Workers are allowed to see their own pay records and can complain to an Employment Tribunal if not able to do so.

 They can also complain to HMRC or to a Tribunal if they have not been paid the NMW.
 They can call the confidential helpline: 0800 917 2368.

 What are the penalties for non–compliance?

-From 1 April 2016, the government increased the penalties imposed on employers that underpay their workers in breach of the minimum wage legislation from 100% to 200% of arrears owed to workers.
+The government can impose penalties on employers that underpay their workers in breach of the minimum wage legislation.
+The penalty can be as much as 200% of arrears owed to workers.
 The maximum penalty is £20,000 per worker.

 The penalty is reduced by 50% if the unpaid wages and the penalty are paid within 14 days.

 Periodically the government publishes a list of employers who have not complied.
 The reasons employers fail to comply vary and include topping up pay with tips and deducting sums for uniforms, among others.